krtong/nodebb-plugin-soundcloud/README.md

-# NodeBB SoundCLoud Plugin
+# NodeBB MixCloud Plugin

-This NodeBB plugin allows users to embed SoundCloud tracks inline in their posts.
+This NodeBB plugin allows users to embed MixCloud tracks inline in their posts.

 ## Installation

-    npm install nodebb-plugin-vimeo
+    npm install nodebb-plugin-mixcloud